Bioinformatics-Munich-Student-Lab/igem-2023-wiki/README.md

 Create named feature branches for each feature you implement.

+Use the included Makefile for venv installation.
+The dev packages are contained in pyproject.toml.
+The deploy packages are contained in dependencies.txt.

-Make sure the site builds using flask freeze before merging/committing to main!
+Make sure the site builds using `mkdocs build` and `flask freeze` before merging/committing to main!

 The wiki/site folder contains the generated website.